DU, Community Partner to Tackle Grand Challenges

 Kicking off this week is the University of Denver’s Grand Challenges initiative, an effort to make measurable progress toward addressing significant issues facing our community.
 This idea originated during the exploratory work the University conducted as it developed DU IMPACT 2025, the University’s strategic plan.

-“This notion that we could do something really big together kept coming through,” says Anne DePrince, a professor and director of DU’s Center for Community Engagement and Service Learning (CCESL).
+“This notion that we could do something really big together kept coming through,” says Anne DePrince, a professor and director of DU’s Center for Community Engagement to advance Scholarship & Learning (CCESL).
 “This is really about trying to find some big public issues that we can unite around by working together with our community.”

 Implementation of the Grand Challenges initiative is being led by the Collaboration for the Public Good working group.
 With help from CCESL, a new website has launched calling on DU students, faculty, staff and the Denver community to share their aspirations for making a difference in our world.
 The idea is to be bold and courageous in identifying challenges that no one person or discipline can solve by itself.